Fart Lover Supreme - Donald Rump - E-Book

 Well, goddamn.
 Murray could work with those, he guessed.
 Hopefully they weren’t installed by the same company that sold Ginsu knives.
 And what the fuck did Meyer say about Mexican food?
 No matter.
 “Yeah, well, I guess we could-”

 “Now?”
 Murray couldn’t believe he was already standing.
-“But we still have school.”
+“But we have school-”

-“You’re not going to graduate, anyways.”
+“You’re not going to graduate anyways, limp dick.”
 Kimberly took Murray’s hand in hers.
 “Besides, you’ll just wind up working at Taco Bell like the rest of your family.”

 “Taco Bell?
 Me???”

 “You don’t really think McDonald’s would want you, do you?
 And, oh yeah!
-You’re paying.”
-Kimberly tugged at him to keep moving.
+You’re paying.
+Got that?!”
+Kimberly tugged at him to get moving.

 “No, don’t do it!!!”
 The disheveled Meyer finally got to his feet.

 “Oh, we’re doing it!”
-Kimberly walked up, kicked Meyer in the nuts, pushed him to the ground, and hurried off with Murray.
+Kimberly walked up, kicked Meyer in the nuts, tossed him to the ground, and hurried off with Murray.
 “Come on, before security sees us.”

 The two fled school grounds as discreetly as possible.